 - Game play instructions

-Set Up the Game
+Setting Up the Classic Clue Board Game

-Setting up the board for optimal play is the best way to ensure a fun and fair game is enjoyed by all.
 The board represents the home of Mr. Boddy.
 All players have a designated place on the board for where the characters' playing pieces start.
 Follow these simple steps to set up the game: